 Languages: Belarusian, Russian, French, English.

-Areas of expertise: Belarusian national identity, national minorities, history.
+Areas of expertise: public policy, domestic politics, national identity, history.

 Languages: Russian, English, Belarusian.